sofiacwarren/catList/readme.md

  - Client-side a.k.a.
 Frontend (React)
  - Server-side a.k.a Backend (Express, and Database (MySQL).

-The steps below are guidelines.
-After doing this a few times, challenge yourself to create your own application without any directions.
-If you feel fluent enough, think about adding additional features / CSS

 ## Goal

 After completing these practice drills, you should be able to quickly build and work in any ExpressJS application.